browserstack/selenide-appium-app-browserstack/README.md

 ## Getting Started

-Getting Started with Appium tests in TestNg on BrowserStack couldn't be easier!
+Getting Started with Appium tests in Selenide on BrowserStack couldn't be easier!

 ### **Run Sample test :**